 The Omaha Public School policy recognizes the right and the responsibility of parents in the matter of school attendance when inclement weather exists.
 In case of extreme winter weather conditions, announcements of school closings will be made from the department of District Communications at or before 5:30 a.m.
 Any changes in dismissal time will also be announced.
 If the school is alerted to an approaching tornado, immediate directions will be announced within the school building.
-All students, staff, and visitors will move to sheltered areas until the emergency has passed.
-In cases of emergencies or of impending disaster, staff is responsible for giving specific instructions for student safety.
+All students, staff, and visitors will move to sheltered areas

-IN AN EMERGENCY
+IN AN EMERGENCY TAKE ACTION

 HOLD!
 In your room or area.
 Clear the halls.
+STUDENTS

-STUDENTS ADULTS
+ADULTS

-s and remain in room or Clear the hallways and r area until the "All Clear" Do business as usual

-Close and lock the door Account for students and adults Do business as usual
+Clear the hallways and remain in room or area until the "All Clear" is announced Do business as usual Close and lock the door Account for students and adults Do business as usual

 SECURE!

 Get inside.
 Lock outside doors.
 STUDENTS

-Return to inside of building
+Return to inside of building Do business as usual

+ADULTS

+Bring everyone indoors

+Lock outside doors

+Increase situational awareness

+Account for students and adults

 Do business as usual

-Bring everyone indoors Lock outside doors Increase situational awareness Account for students and adults Do business as usual

 LOCKDOWN!
 Locks, lights, out of sight.
-ADULTS Recover students from hallway if possible